Borat

-Borat was released on 2 November 2006, in both the United Kingdom and United States, by 20th Century Fox.
-The film was very well received, both critically and commercially; made for $18 million, it earned $262 million worldwide.
+Borat was released on 2 November 2006 by 20th Century Fox.
+The film received critical acclaim, earning $262 million worldwide.
 Baron Cohen won the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy, while the film was nominated for Best Motion Picture – Musical or Comedy.
-Borat was also nominated for the Academy Award for Best Adapted Screenplay and for Writers Guild of America Award in the same category.
+Borat also received Academy Award and WGA Award nominations for Best Adapted Screenplay.
 Controversy surrounded the film prior to its release, and after the film's release, some participants spoke against, and even sued, its creators.
-It was denounced by the government of Kazakhstan and was banned in almost all Arab countries.
+It was denounced by the Kazakh government and was banned in almost all Arab countries except for Lebanon, though it later was embraced by the Kazakh government in tourism campaigns.
+Borat has since been regarded as one of the greatest comedy films of the 2000s and 21st century.

-In September 2020, a sequel, titled Borat Subsequent Moviefilm, was officially confirmed to have been secretly filmed, completed, and screened, a few weeks after Baron Cohen was spotted driving a pick-up truck in character as Borat around Los Angeles.
-The sequel was released on 23 October 2020, by Amazon Studios.
+A sequel, Borat Subsequent Moviefilm, followed in 2020.